wang9hu/cheatsheets-and-misc/testSetuplog.md

       8. `byTestId`: by a test ID (must be given to the element beforehand like `data-testid="submit-button"`), useful when you need to select elements that are difficult to query by text or role, or when you're working with a component that doesn't render any user-facing text, not encouraging best practices for accessibility or semantic HTML.
 It's a **"last resort"** selector for when other queries won't work.
    <br>

-    1. User Interaction `userEvent`
+#### User Interaction `userEvent`
    1. setup: recommended invoking `userEvent.setup()` before the component is rendered.

+#### Async Methods
+   - `waitFor`: to wait for a specific condition to become true, will repeatedly execute the callback until it stops throwing an error or until a timeout is reached.
+     - usage:
+       - Waiting for data to be fetched and displayed on the UI after an asynchronous operation.
+       - Waiting for an element to become visible, hidden, or removed from the DOM as a result of state changes that might not be directly awaited or where the exact timing is uncertain.
+     - Commonly used with assertions inside the callback.
+     - If the callback is asynchronous, use await as necessary.

 ### jest